mbonto/XAI_for_genomics/README.md

 - PyTorch = 1.11
 - PyTorch geometric = 2.0

 ### 2. Datasets
 The datasets will be stored in a folder on your computer.
-Set the absolute path of this folder in the variable data_path in setting.py.
+Set the absolute path of this folder in the function set_path in setting.py.

 #### TCGA data
+##### PanCan
 To download the PanCan TCGA dataset [1], go to the Pancan/Data folder and execute `python get_pancan.py`.

-To compute the correlation graph over all genes, execute `python infer_graph.py`.

 More details on the data are presented in two notebooks `Describe_tcga_data.ipynb` and `Discover_gene_expression_data.ipynb`.

+##### BRCA and KIRC
+To download the BRCA and KIRC datasets, go to the Gdc/Data folder and execute `python get_gdc.py`.

+More details on the data are presented in two notebooks `Describe_gdc_tcga_data.ipynb` and `Discover_gdc_tcga_gene_expression_data.ipynb`.

 #### Simulation
 To generate SIMU1/SIMU2 data, go to Simulation/Data folder and execute `python get_simu.py --name SIMU1 --size 9900` and `python get_simu.py --name SIMU2 --size 9900`.

+To generate SimuA/SimuB/SimuC data, execute `python get_simu.py --name SimuA --size 1200`, `python get_simu.py --name SimuB --size 1200` and `python get_simu.py --name SimuC --size 1200`.

+### 3. Learning models
-In the following, the same commands can be used for various learning models and datasets.
+In the following, the same commands can be used for various datasets and learning models.
+- Various datasets can be used: PanCan TCGA (pancan), BRCA, KIRC, SIMU1/SIMU2, SimuA/SimuB/SimuC.
 - Various models can be trained: logistic regression (LR), multilayer perceptron (MLP), diffusion + logistic regression (DiffuseLR), diffusion + multilayer perceptron (DiffuseMLP).
-- Various datasets can be used: PanCan TCGA (pancan), SIMU1, SIMU2.

-### 3. Learning models
+#### Graph
+To compute the correlation graph over all genes, execute `python infer_graph.py --name pancan`.

+#### Model
 To train a logistic regression (LR) on TCGA data (pancan), go to Scripts/Model and execute `python train_nn.py -n pancan -m LR`.